devapro/replace-string-action/README.md

-# Replace string in file action
+# GitHub action.
+Replace string in file

 This action find an replace specific string in given file.